mwat56/sourceerror/README.md

 It can be used by calling the provided constructor function:

 	import (
-		se "github.com/mwat56/sourceerror"
+		"github.com/mwat56/sourceerror"
 	)

 	// ...

-	// uncomment the next line when the code is production ready:
+	// uncomment the next line when your code is production ready:
-	// se.NODEBUG = true
+	// sourceerror.NODEBUG = true

+	// ...

 	// here some error occurs:
 	err := someFunction()
 	if nil != err {
-		err = se.SourceError(err, 2)
+		err = sourceerror.Wrap(err, 2)
-		// `err` now wraps the original 'err` and points two
+		// `err` now wraps the original 'err` and points
-		// lines up i.e. the line where the error appeared.
+		// two lines up i.e. to the line where the error
+		// was encountered.

 		return err
 		// ... or perform some proper error handling here
 	}

+	// ...

 ## Libraries